DelphinusLab/zkwasm-book/c1_beginner/c2_builtin/README.md

 In summary, WASM host functions are a crucial part of the WebAssembly ecosystem, enabling WASM modules to interact with their environment in a controlled and secure manner, thus extending the capabilities of WebAssembly beyond its sandboxed context.

-In the ZKWASM, we provide a wide range of pre-defined host functions to ease the burden of building solphiscated applications.
-We devides them into three major categores
+In the ZKWASM, we provide a wide range of pre-defined host functions to ease the burden of building sophisticated applications.
+We divides them into three major categories

 1. IO related host functions
 2. Constraint related host functions.
-3. Predefined host functiosn with external circuits support.
+3. Predefined host functions with external circuits support.